James-VT/MS1_Handleigh_Hall/README.md

     * The CSS styling for this site was written using CSS3.
 TODO: CHECK IF THIS SITE IS CORRECT

 * [Bootstrap](https://getbootstrap.com/)
-    * Bootstrap was used in this project to provide styling frameworks.
+    * Bootstrap was used in this project to provide styling frameworks and for the automatic elements of responsive design it comes with.
 The version I have used is Bootstrap 4.

 # Credits